-

 - This shark cruises in very shallow water with its dorsal (top) fin often extending above the surface.
 It has been known at times to jump completely out of the water while in the shallows.

-- Blacktip reef shark is not to be confused with the blacktip shark, which is a different species.
+- Not to be confused with the blacktip shark, which is a different species.

 Sources